microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Update-MgBetaEducationSchool.md

               - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
               - `[Content <Byte[]>]`: The content of the transcript.
 Read-only.
               - `[CreatedDateTime <DateTime?>]`: Date and time at which the transcript was created.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
+              - `[MeetingId <String>]`: The unique identifier of the online meeting related to this transcript.
+Read-only.
+              - `[MeetingOrganizerId <String>]`: The unique identifier of the organizer of the onlineMeeting related to this transcript.
+Read-only.
               - `[MetadataContent <Byte[]>]`: The time-aligned metadata of the utterances in the transcript.
+Read-only.
+              - `[TranscriptContentUrl <String>]`: The URL which can be used to access the content of the transcript.
 Read-only.
             - `[VideoTeleconferenceId <String>]`: The video teleconferencing ID.
 Read-only.
             - `[WatermarkProtection <IMicrosoftGraphWatermarkProtectionValues>]`: watermarkProtectionValues
               - `[(Any) <Object>]`: This indicates any property can be added to this object.